Ebube0011/Trading-ETL-Project/README.md

 \c TFEmployee
 SELECT * FROM landing_area."Trade_results"
 ```
 The pipeline can be tested by putting the code in a seperate container using a dockerfile to check the performance of the python script.
-Open another terminal, enter into the test folder, then enter
+Open another terminal, enter into the project folder, then enter
 ```
 # incase it already exists
 docker image rm pipeline:latest -f